 Chris possesses a dual Bachelor of Science Degree from Delaware Valley College with majors in both accounting and finance.
 He continues to develop his skills through continued professional education and as a volunteer member of multiple industry group committees.

-A resident of Chester County, PA he is heavily involved with several religious, charitable, and youth sports organizations which are focused on outreach to troubled and “at-risk” youth.
-In his off-time, he enjoys spending time with his wife and two sons in the outdoors.
+When not at work, Chris enjoys being an active volunteer for local educational, religious, and youth sports organizations which are focused on outreach to troubled and “at-risk” youth.
+In his off-time, he enjoys spending time outdoors with his family.

 Nancy Jones’ duties involve overseeing, managing, coordinating tasks, and maintaining records for Seedcopa’s business loans and insurance & settlement issues.
 Nancy is the go-to person for loan questions and information requests from clients.